Things to Do in Maldives With Kids

-A small yet complete in itself display of Maldives' historical journey is the building of National Museum.
+A small yet complete display of Maldives' historical journey is the building of National Museum.
 Conferred as a gift to the country by the Chinese, it was opened to the public as a museum on November 11, 1952.
-The architecture of this huge building is not attractive if one looks from the outside, but the inside contains a grand display of artefacts and relics dating back centuries old, even before the time Maldives converted to Islam.
+The architecture of this huge building is not attractive if one looks from the outside, but the inside contains a grand display of artefacts and relics dating back centuries-old, even before the time Maldives converted to Islam.
 The shoes and garments worn by the royal family, paintings of the meetings presided over in the royal court, wooden engravings of Islamic texts, the country's first steps toward technological advancement- everything is adorned in its multistoried structure.
 Each artefact on display has a glorious story behind them and a walk through the halls of this building will not only leave your child in awe but also enlighten him about the harmonious history of this archipelago.

 3. Artificial Beach, Malé

 Towering buildings, modern infrastructure, crowded streets, wide roads, and exotic restaurants greet you as you enter the petit capital city of Malé.
 However, what this island lacked was what this country is most famous for - the pearly white sandy beaches.
 So, the country built an artificial one!
 Just like all-natural beaches, the expanse of the artificial beach is covered with powdery sand overlooking the cyan blue ocean.
 You can participate in adventure water sports or relinquish your hunger at the exotic cafes near the beach.
 There are live music shows organised on the beach, and local crowds gather in large numbers during the summers for a refreshing swim in the cool water.
 The artificial beach has also been the ground for many parades and carnivals held in the city.
 Have a gala time at the scintillating artificial beach while you have a memorable family holiday in the Maldives.

 4. Bioluminescent Plankton Beach - The Sea of Stars